Lockheed P-38 Lightning: P-38K

 Two P-38Ks were developed from 1942 to 1943, one official and one an internal Lockheed experiment.
 The first was actually a battered RP-38E "piggyback" test mule previously used by Lockheed to test the P-38J chin intercooler installation, now fitted with paddle-bladed "high-activity" Hamilton Standard Hydromatic propellers similar to those used on the P-47.
 The new propellers required spinners of greater diameter, and the mule's crude, hand-formed sheet steel cowlings were further stretched to blend the spinners into the nacelles.
 It retained its "piggyback" configuration that allowed an observer to ride behind the pilot.
 With Lockheed's AAF representative as a passenger and the maneuvering flap deployed to offset Army Hot Day conditions, the old "K-Mule" still climbed to 45000 ft.
-With a fresh coat of paint covering its crude, hand-formed steel cowlings, this RP-38E acts as stand-in for the "P-38K-1-LO" in the model's only picture.
+With a fresh coat of paint covering the reshaped cowlings, this RP-38E acts as stand-in for the "P-38K-1-LO" in the model's only picture.

 The 12th G model originally set aside as a P-38J prototype was redesignated P-38K-1-LO and fitted with the aforementioned paddle-blade propellers and new Allison V-1710-75/77 (F15R/L) powerplants rated at 1875 bhp at War Emergency Power.
 These engines were geared 2.36 to 1, unlike the standard P-38 ratio of 2 to 1.
 The AAF took delivery in September 1943, at Eglin Field.
 In tests, the P-38K-1 achieved 432 mph at military power and was predicted to exceed 450 mph at War Emergency Power with a similar increase in load and range.
 The initial climb rate was 4800 ft/min and the ceiling was 46000 ft.
 It reached 20000 ft in five minutes flat; this with a coat of camouflage paint, which added weight and drag.
 Although it was judged superior in climb and speed to the latest and best fighters from all AAF manufacturers, the War Production Board refused to authorize P-38K production due to the two- to three-week interruption in production necessary to implement cowling modifications for the revised spinners and higher thrust line.
 Some had also doubted Allison's ability to deliver the F15 engine in quantity.
 As promising as it had looked, the P-38K project came to a halt.

 Pathfinders, night-fighter, and other variants

 The Lightning was modified for other roles.
-In addition to the F-4 and F-5 reconnaissance variants, several P-38Js and P-38Ls were field modified as formation bombing "pathfinders" or "droopsnoots", fitted with a Norden bombsight or an H2X radar system.
-Such pathfinders would lead a formation of other P-38s, each loaded with two 2000 lb bombs; the entire formation releasing their ordnance when the pathfinder did.
+In addition to the F4 and F5 reconnaissance variants, several P-38Js and P38Ls were field modified as formation bombing "pathfinders" or "droopsnoots", fitted with a Norden bombsight or an H2X radar system.
+Such pathfinders would lead a formation of other P38s, each loaded with two 2000 lb bombs; the entire formation releasing their ordnance when the pathfinder did.